ory/sdk/clients/kratos/dotnet/docs/FrontendApi.md

             Configuration config = new Configuration();
             config.BasePath = "http://localhost";
             var apiInstance = new FrontendApi(config);
-            var returnTo = "returnTo_example";  // string | The URL to return the browser to after the flow was completed. (optional) var cookie = "cookie_example";  // string | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+            var returnTo = "returnTo_example";  // string? | The URL to return the browser to after the flow was completed. (optional) var cookie = "cookie_example";  // string? | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
 This ensures that CSRF and session cookies are respected. (optional)

             try
             {